 The mandate requires that most fleets and commercial drivers in Canada transition from using outdated paper logs to computerized logs to track the driver’s hours.
 A third party will certify ELD devices to better ensure that the technical standards are met.

-- The vehicle was manufactured before 2000
+- Driving vehicles manufactured before the year 2000

 Differences and similarities with the U.S. ELD mandate

 Canada used the U.S. mandate as a model and then customized it to fit its unique environment.
 The idea is to make the rules consistent with the U.S. mandate for fleets that operate in both Canada and the U.S.